lfrprazeres/mimoo-challenge/README.md

 ## To execute the dev environment properly you need to:
 ```
 1. clone this repository
-2. enter in the mimoo directory
+2. enter in the mimoo-challenge directory
 3. run yarn or npm install
 4. run yarn start or npm start
 5. use one browser which has localStorage (not work on IE and EDGE without build)